py-baudin/epgpy/README.md

 - Arbitrary 3D gradients
 - Anisotropic diffusion
 - Multi-compartment exchanges, including magnetization transfer
-- (soon) Differentiability (e.g., for sequence optimization)
+- Differentiability (e.g., for sequence optimization)
 - (soon) GPU compatible (via `cupy`)
 - (soon) General operator merging for faster simulations

-Please look into the `examples` folder for concrete uses of the code.
+Please look into the `docs` and `examples` folders for usage examples.

 Disclaimer : this is a research project, and the authors give no guaranty on the validity of the generated results.